winnie54/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that changes the owner and the group owner of _hello to vincent and staff respectively
+Script that changes the owner of the file hello to betty if only it is owned by the user guillaume